Rafael-Duarte-Silva/Profile_manager/README.md

 # Profile Manager

   This project implements a CRUD system with authentication, internationalization (i18n), serverless architecture, and JWT-based authorization.

+  ## How to log in

+    user: admin
+    password: 123

 ## Technologies
   ### Front-end